Cascade Surge: History

 Expansion came to the Northwest in 2006, but no-one could have predicted the astonishing turnaround in form Cascade suffered this year.
-Having been almost invincible in 2005, they managed just 3 wins all season - 1-0 over new boys Tacoma F.C., 2–0 over BYU Cougars, and 2–1 over Tacoma again.
+Having been almost invincible in 2005, they managed just 3 wins all season – 1–0 over new boys Tacoma F.C., 2–0 over the BYU Cougars, and 2–1 over Tacoma again.
 Cascade's defense was atrociously leaky, conceding 4 goals or more on seven different occasions, while up front only midfielder Kenneth Davis was providing any attacking potency - although it is perhaps indicative that, as the team's top scorer, he only registered three goals all season.
-Inevitably, Cascade finished the season adrift at the bottom of the Northwest, 19 points behind champions Abbotsford Rangers.
+Inevitably, Cascade finished the season adrift at the bottom of the Northwest, 19 points behind the champion Rangers.

-The poor form exhibited in 2006 continued in 2007 as the Surge finished the season 7th of seven, a full 30 points behind champions BYU Cougars, again with just three wins.
-The highlight of the year was a 3–1 win on the road over Spokane Spiders which featured a hat trick by Stefan Ostergren, but once again it was Surge's wilting defence which made them suffer: their worst result of the year came on the final day, when they went down 6–1 to Ogden Outlaws.
+The poor form exhibited in 2006 continued in 2007 as the Surge finished the season 7th out of seven, a full 30 points behind the champion Cougars, again with just three wins.
+The highlight of the year was a 3–1 win on the road over the Spokane Spiders which featured a hat trick by Stefan Ostergren, but once again it was Surge's wilting defence which made them suffer: their worst result of the year came on the final day, when they went down 6–1 to the Ogden Outlaws.
 All this was despite the heroic efforts of Ostergren, who almost single-handedly took on the responsibility for Cascade's scoring activity.
-His 12 goals made him the fifth highest goal scorer in the country, and made him the lone bright spark in a second dismal season in a row for Surge.
+His 12 goals made him the fifth highest goal scorer in the country, and made him the lone bright spark in a second dismal season in a row for the Surge.

-Surge were desperate to recapture the successes of old in 2008, and hoped that new head coach Larry Delamarter would help, but they got off to the worst possible start.
-Surge lost five of their opening nine games of the season, going down 4–0 at Tacoma Tide, 5–1 at BYU Cougars, and 5–0 at home to Abbotsford Mariners, scoring just four goals in response, and were effectively eliminated from playoff contention by the middle of June.
-They did not up their first win of the season, 2–1 over Tacoma, until June 21, and although they went on to enjoy subsequent victories - 2-0 over Yakima Reds and a comprehensive 5–1 thrashing of Spokane Spiders on the final day of the season - Cascade never looked to be in contention throughout the year, and continued to be a shadow their former selves.
+The Surge were desperate to recapture the successes of old in 2008, and hoped that new head coach Larry Delamarter would help, but they got off to the worst possible start.
+The Surge lost five of their opening nine games of the season, going down 4–0 at the Tacoma Tide, 5–1 at the Cougars, and 5–0 at home to the Abbotsford Mariners, scoring just four goals in response, and were effectively eliminated from playoff contention by the middle of June.
+They did not up their first win of the season, 2–1 over Tacoma, until June 21, and although they went on to enjoy subsequent victories – 2–0 over the Reds and a comprehensive 5–1 thrashing of the Spiders on the final day of the season – Cascade never looked to be in contention throughout the year, and continued to be a shadow their former selves.
 They eventually finished 8th in the Northwest, just one point ahead of last place Spokane; Stefan Ostergren was again the team's single potent striker, with 5 goals, while Chris Andre contributed three assists.
 Ostergren (University of Akron) went on to play for Brilla FC (PDL), before spending three seasons in Vienna, Austria.